 This website is an entry-point to the Boston Public School Desegregation Collection and a place for educators, students, activists, researchers, and anyone with a general interest in the history of Boston school desegregation and “busing” to begin investigating primary sources and to find supplemental resources and curricular materials.

 “The central issue is not transportation; it is equal protection under the law.”

 - Jesse Jackson (New York Times, March 8, 1982)

-Often times school desegregation in Boston is identified with the backlash over busing as a remedy to racial inequities in the Boston Public Schools.
-This backlash is most certainly reflected across our reflections, such as in anti-busing chants distributed at protests or angry letters written to federal judge W. Arthur Garrity.
-At the same time, school desegregation was much more than busing alone, as reflected in the decision itself.
+The most intense period of school desegregation in Boston is oftentimes referred to as the “Boston Busing Crisis,” identifying the historical moment with the violent backlash to busing.
+This backlash is most certainly reflected across our collections, such as in anti-busing chants distributed at protests or angry letters written to Federal Judge W. Arthur Garrity.
+At the same time, school desegregation was much more than busing alone, as reflected in the Morgan v.
+Hennigan decision itself and its far-reaching effects including the desegregation of BPS administrative staff and faculty.
 In these collections you will also find, for example, information about Civil Rights activism leading up to desegregation, the role of Latinos and advocacy for bilingual education, the hard work of parents and students in the implementation of desegregation, and the reflections of participants years later.